The Full House

 The full house in a post-pandemic 2020 is fuller than it has ever been before.
 Not since the Great Depression have families seen more of their children moving back home.
-In face, according to a recent Pew Research survey, 52% of 18-29 year-olds in the US are living with at least one parent.
+In fact, according to a recent Pew Research survey.
+52% of 18-29 year-olds in the US are living with at least one parent.

-Seven in 10 seniors graduate in the red, owing about $30,000 per borrower, according to the Institute for College Access & Success.
+Seven in 10 seniors graduate in the red.
+Owing about $30,000 per borrower, according to the Institute for College Access & Success.
 Broke kids are not usually the first ones to offer or pay rent to their parents.
-Young adults who were already in the workforce are more like to have lost their job during the pandemic or have taken a pay cut.
-In the short time of the pandemic, the share of young adults from 16 to 24 years old that are neither employed or enrolled in school has doubled.
+Young adults who were already in the workforce are more like to have lost their job during the pandemic.
+Many have taken a pay cut.
+In the short time of the pandemic.
+The share of young adults from 16 to 24 years old that are neither employed or enrolled in school has doubled.

 The Cost to Power the Full House

 Recent data from the Clean Energy Technology firm Arcadia shows that one-third of US Households will likely see power bills climb 10%-15% higher this summer.
 Consumers in Metro areas will see the most increases.
 With mounting electricity costs, there are things that consumers can do to reduce the costs, starting with Solar Energy.
-Going solar will not only let you create your own clean green energy, the costs to install residential Solar is at the lowest in history.
+This will not only let you create your own clean green energy, the costs to install a residential system is at the lowest in history.

 Solar Power to Save